hoobs-org/HOOBS/docs/SDK.md

 > This method is attached to the user object obtained from the `hoobs.user([id])` command.

 ## **config.get()**
-This fetches the current API configuration.
+This fetches the current hub configuration.

 ```js
 {